mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 tags: []
 ---

+## Table Of Contents Narration
+* The economic bomb is the biggest puzzle piece but is very small compared to the actual puzzle

+## The System Was Suppose To Fail
+* We obviously have both the knowledge to understand the model and the technology to try usurption of basic principles.
+But in knowing the knowledge we would also know it's not possible.
+That the perpetual motion machine in both economic and finance were doomed to fail.
+* All energy systems are the same.
+If you can create a bomb in one than you can create a bomb in the other.

 ## Christianity
 * Prohibition on anything that be used positively is not Christian.
 You are creating a Hard Line that denies the truth at times.
 For instance saying all weed should be banned ignores positive uses for weed.
 This denies the Truth and thus denies Life.
   * This applies to learning to.
 If denied learning about the kaballah you have denied Jesus because you have now denied learning the truth